XaVIopensource/XaVIopensource/XaVI_concepts.md

 * `SU3`: unary shift unit, fundamentally providing `SL`, `ROL`, `SR` and `ROR` instructions
 * `XU4`: optional external custom unit.
 This is likely to provide multiply and multiply-accumulate instructions but the precise form can be customized.

+Operations are generally available in both Byte and Word16 data widths.

 | Unary   | Operations |
 |---------|---|